AnonICML/SelfNormalizingFlows/README.md

 - `'sample_true_inv'`: *bool*, if True, generate samples from the true inverse of a self-normalizing flow model, in addition to samples from the approximate (fast) inverse.
 - `'plot_recon'`: *bool*, if True, plot reconstruction of training images.
 - `'log_timing'`: *bool*, if True, compute mean and std. of time per batch and time per sample.
 Print to screen and save as summary statistic of experiment.

+## Acknowledgements
+The Robert Bosch GmbH is acknowledged for financial support.